RAIN: Your Language Models Can Align Themselves without Finetuning: Experiments

-\textbf{Harm-free generation.} Figures \ref{figure:main res} and \ref{figure:winlose} present the experimental results on the HH dataset.
-We utilized the principle of ``harmlessness'' as the target for alignment.
-In order to assess whether RAIN could lead to degradation in the performance on other objectives, we simultaneously evaluated the performance of RAIN on both ``harmlessness'' and ``helpfulness''.
-In experiments of this paper, the parameter $c$ was set to 2, and $\gamma$ was set to 0.2.
+\textbf{Harm-free generation.} Figures \ref{figure:main res} and \ref{figure:winlose} show the experimental results on the HH dataset.
+We utilize the principle of ``harmlessness'' as the target for alignment.
+In order to assess whether RAIN could lead to degradation in the performance on other objectives, we simultaneously evaluate the performance of RAIN on both ``harmlessness'' and ``helpfulness''.
+In all the experiments of this paper, the hyper-parameter $c$ is set to 2, and $\gamma$ is set to 0.2.
 RAIN represents an emergent capability related to model size.
-For GPT-neo (1.3B and 2.7B), performance of RAIN is comparable to that of the vanilla auto-regressive inference.
+On GPT-neo (1.3B and 2.7B), RAIN parallels vanilla auto-regressive inference.
 As the model size increases, the performance improvement of RAIN over vanilla auto-regressive inference becomes more pronounced.
-When the scale of the model is insufficiently large, RAIN slightly impairs its helpfulness.
-However, as the model size increases, the helpfulness gap diminishes, which means for adequately large models, RAIN does not hurt performance on other objectives.
-Models such as Vicuna utilize data generated by ChatGPT for finetuning, indirectly benefiting from the vast training data of closed-source models.
-Their performance on the open-source HH dataset approaches saturation.
-Therefore, we did not conduct experiments with Vicuna on the HH dataset.
-Experiments with Vicuna will be discussed later in this paper.
-Here is an example on the HH dataset.
+For small-scale models, RAIN slightly reduces helpfulness, but this gap reduces with large-scale models, which means for adequately large models, RAIN does not hurt performance on other objectives.
+Models like Vicuna, fine-tuned with ChatGPT data, approach saturation on the open-source HH dataset, hence Vicuna experiments on HH dataset are not conducted, but will be discussed later.
+Examples can be found in the Appendix \ref{app:examples}.